ory/hydra/docs/tutorial.md

 [...]
 ```

 You now have a running hydra docker container!
-Additionally, a RethinkDB image was deployed as well as a consent app.
+Additionally, a Postgres image was deployed as well as a consent app.

 Hydra can be managed using the Hydra Command Line Interface (CLI) client.
 This client has to log on before it is allowed to do anything.
 When Hydra host process detects a new installation, a new temporary root client is created and its credentials are printed to the container logs.